Oliver Eden, 8th Baron Henley

-Oliver Michael Robert Eden, 8th Baron Henley, 6th Baron Northington PC (born 22 November 1953), is a British hereditary peer and politician, who is a Conservative member of the House of Lords.
+Oliver Michael Robert Eden, 8th Baron Henley, 6th Baron Northington (born 22 November 1953), is a British hereditary peer and politician, who is a Conservative member of the House of Lords.
 He has served in a number of ministerial positions in the governments of Margaret Thatcher, John Major, David Cameron and Theresa May, most recently as Parliamentary Under-Secretary of State at the Department for Business, Energy and Industrial Strategy.

 Lord Henley served as a Minister of State at the Home Office with responsibility for Crime Prevention and Anti-Social Behaviour Reduction, a role in which he succeeded Lady Browning in September 2011 to September 2012.

 Early life

-Lord Henley is the eldest son and fourth child of Michael, the seventh Baron, and Nancy Mary Walton.
+Lord Henley is the eldest son and fourth child of the 7th Baron Henley and his wife, Nancy Mary née Walton.
 He was educated at Clifton College.
 He graduated from Collingwood College, Durham University, with a Bachelor of Arts (BA) degree in 1975.
-He was called to the Bar by the Middle Temple in 1977.
+He was called to the bar by the Middle Temple in 1977.